muddinmbru/panscan/README.md

 The program will convert multi-allelic VCF records to single-allelic ones.
 Next, complex indels will be decomposed into SNPs and indels using the RTG tools "decompose" program.
 Finally, the genotypes of variants at the same locus will be merged to produce the final pre-processed VCF file.

+## Novel seq
+The tool identifies novel sequences present in VCF file1 by comparing SV insertions with those in VCF file2 and reports them in FASTA format.
+Initially, the input VCF files undergo pre-processing, which involves splitting multi-allelic variants into single-allelic ones and decomposing complex variants into indels and SNPs using the "decompose" program from RTG Tools.
+After pre-processing, the SV insertions in the VCF files are compared using the "truvari bench" command, identifying novel SV insertions in VCF file1.
+These novel insertions at the same locus are clustered using the CD-HIT program, and the final novel sequence FASTA file is generated.